 With his public service background, Rudd was very much the symbols man.
 Writing policy documents destined to be put away in a draw and praising someone who “campaigns for…” without achieving it are noble behaviours in such fields.
 In his initial years in government, the political trick worked equally well.
 However, when the electorate demanded results, his popularity went into freefall.
-Threats and intimidation then became the staples of his leadership.
+Threats, anger and intimidation then became the staples of his leadership.

 Howard (Liberal Party of Australia) 11 March 1996 - December 3 2007